metabase/metabase/docs/users-guide/07-dashboards.md

 ### Fullscreen dashboards

-After you've made your ideal dashboard, you may want to put the dashboard on a TV to help keep your team up-to-date throughout the day.
+After you've made your ideal dashboard, you may want to put the dashboard on a TV to help keep your team up to date throughout the day.

 To enter fullscreen mode, click the **fullscreen** icon in the top right of the dashboard (the icon with the arrows pointing in opposite directions).